 Treatment for UI depends on the cause and may include the following.

-These will to help you regain bladder control.
-They include:
+These will to help you regain bladder control:

 Bladder training.
 This teaches you to resist the urge to void and expand the times between voiding over time.